israel-dryer/ttkbootstrap/README.md

 # ttkbootstrap
 A collection of modern flat themes inspired by Bootstrap.
-There are more than a dozen built-in themes.
+Also includes **TTK Creator** which allows you to easily create and use your own themes.

 ### How to install
 ```python